ceramicnetwork/CIPs/CIPs/cip-94.md

 category: Standards
 type: RFC
 created: 2021-02-12
+updated: 2023-04-21
 ---

 # NFT DID Method Specification

 The NFT DID Method converts any non-fungible token on any blockchain into a decentralized identifier where the owner of the NFT is the controller of the DID.
-This is achieved by using the *Chain Agnostic Improvement Proposals* to describe NFT assets and blockchain accounts, as well as the Ceramic network to find the DID associated with the owner of the NFT.
+This is achieved by using the *Chain Agnostic Improvement Proposals* to describe NFT assets.
+The NFT DID method is a purely generative DID method.
+It's meant to be used together with [ChainProofs](https://github.com/ChainAgnostic/CAIPs/pull/218) in order to create an object capability that delegates control from the NFT to the current owner of the NFT.

 ## DID Method Name